6, 7 or 8 Reasons to love Fast and Furious’ Bad Guy, Good Guy…

-In neighbouring cells, its apparent that Luke appears to see his prison stay as an extended gym session.
+In neighbouring cells, it’s apparent that Luke appears to see his prison stay as an extended gym session.
 As Luke’s using the cell’s furniture and surroundings to work out.
-And on realising that he’s neighbours with Deckard, this leads to the pair bickering about each other with Luke threatening he
+On realising that he’s neighbours with Deckard, this leads to the pair bickering about each other with Luke threatening he

 will beat you (Deckard) like a Cherokee drum.

 (who writes this stuff?… its great).
 With Deckard, loyally sticking up for his country as a few wee not so subtle digs are made in this volley of insults.
 After Luke’s cell door opens, Deckard makes his bid to escape.
 The pair to reunite face to face in person, during the resultant prison riot, cue more fighting.
 Mr Nobody reappears and the mismatched buddy movie kinda commences as he tells them they’ve got to work together.

 We get the lowdown on Deckard, he’s a hero with a letter from Windsor Castle telling of his heroics in the SAS.
 There he saved the lives of other colleagues and hostages.
 And goddamnit he also has a Victoria Cross.
 All this is reinforced in a letter and mansplanation from

 the Rock Luke.
 And after a put down from both the men, with Luke saying;